UNINETTSigma2/documentation/jobs/jobtypes.md

 `devel` jobs must specify `--qos=devel`.
-A `devel` job is like a `normal` job, except that it can use between 1 and 4 nodes, and there is a limit of how many nodes `devel` jobs can use at the same time (currently 4),each users is allowed to run ony 1 `devel` job simultaneously.  `devel` jobs also have a maximum walltime of 00:30 hour.
+A `devel` job is like a `normal` job, except that it can use between 1 and 4 nodes, and there is a limit of how many nodes `devel` jobs can use at the same time (currently 4),each user is allowed to run ony 1 `devel` job simultaneously.  `devel` jobs also have a maximum walltime of 00:30 hour.
 On the other hand, they get higher priority than other jobs, in order to start as soon as possible.